KinRap/GenerativeAIForTechWriters/Docs/GoogleGemini.md

 <img src="../Images/Google Ai Gemini.png" alt="Google AI Gemini" width="100%">

-Google Gemini is a family of AI models. they can understand and generate text like a regular  **Large Language Model (LLM)**, but they can also natively understand, operate on, and combine other kinds of information like images, audio, videos, and code.
+Google Gemini is a family of AI models.
+They can understand and generate text like a regular  **Large Language Model (LLM)**, but they can also natively understand, operate on, and combine other kinds of information like images, audio, videos, and code.

 ### Features: ###
 -	Multimodal reasoning analyses and comprehension of technical documents that combine text, code, and diagrams.